 Staff Sergeant Mikki Skinner joined The West Point Band in November of 2008.
 Prior to joining, she earned a Bachelor of Music from the University of Oklahoma with Dr. Karl Sievers and was a master's degree candidate at the Cleveland Institute of Music where she studied with Michael Sachs of the Cleveland Orchestra.
 While pursuing her studies, Staff Sgt.
 Skinner won second place at the National Trumpet Competition in Washington, DC and performed with various orchestras throughout the United States and Europe including the 2006 Young Euro Classic Festival (Berlin), Aldeburgh Festival at Snape Maltings (England), Festival de Musique de Menton (France), Musica Riva Festival (Italy) and at the Gastieg (Munich).

-Staff Sergeant Matthew B. Smith, originally from Elizabethtown, Kentucky, joined the West Point Band in September of 2010.
-Staff Sgt.
-Smith received his Bachelor of Music in horn performance from Arizona State University (2001), and then pursued graduate studies at the University of Cincinnati College-Conservatory of Music and the University of Louisville.
-Staff Sgt.
-Smith’s principal teachers include Thomas Bacon, William Lane, Randy Gardner, Duane Dugger and Bruce Heim.
-Prior to joining the West Point Band, Staff Sgt.
-Smith spent three years with the U.S. Army Training and Doctrine Command Band at Fort Monroe, VA.
+Sergeant First Class Matthew B. Smith, originally from Elizabethtown, Kentucky, joined the West Point Band in September of 2010.
+Sgt.
+1st Class Smith received his Bachelor of Music in horn performance from Arizona State University (2001), and then pursued graduate studies at the University of Cincinnati College-Conservatory of Music and the University of Louisville.
+Sgt.
+1st Class Smith's principal teachers include Thomas Bacon, William Lane, Randy Gardner, Duane Dugger and Bruce Heim.
+Prior to joining the West Point Band, Sgt.
+1st Class spent three years with the U.S. Army Training and Doctrine Command Band at Fort Monroe, VA.
 While with the TRADOC Band, he performed in brass quintet and concert band, and served as Chief Audio Engineer.
-Staff Sgt.
-Smith has also performed with the Phoenix Symphony, Cincinnati Symphony and Pops, Richmond (VA) Symphony, Virginia Symphony, Evansville Philharmonic and Louisville Orchestra.
+Sgt.
+1st Class Smith has also performed with the Phoenix Symphony, Cincinnati Symphony and Pops, Richmond (VA) Symphony, Virginia Symphony, Evansville Philharmonic and Louisville Orchestras.